-Pupils will study four main A level or pre-U subjects, one in each of the blocks in the timetable.
+Pupils study four main A levels, one in each of the blocks in the timetable.
 This typically occupies forty lessons a fortnight.
-Additionally, boys will have a "tutor period" once per week which covers a "Mindsets" programme in the lower sixth and "Enrichment" courses in the upper sixth.
+Additionally, pupils have a "tutor period" once per week which covers a "Mindsets" programme in the lower sixth and "Enrichment" courses in the upper sixth.
 There is also a programme of lectures featuring a variety of in-house and visiting speakers.
 There are often other optional courses such as Language GCSEs, Creative Writing AS Level.
 Pupils also have supervised private study periods and take part in at least two sport sessions each week.